 Who's ready to ring in the New Year with an amazing, comforting bowl of good-for-you soup?
 Me. *Raises both hands*.
 I think you all know by now my affinity for soups.
 They are my favorite thing to eat.....and create for that matter.
-So, when my super awesome reader Estee asked me to create an awesome black-eyed pea soup for New Year's, naturally I said YES.
-This is almost a stew because it is a fabulously, thick and hearty soup that is slow-cooked, but regardless what you call it, you will love it.
+This Smoky Sweet Potato Black-eyed Pea Soup is almost a stew because it is a fabulously, thick and hearty soup that is slow-cooked, but regardless what you call it, you will love it.

-There are a million and one versions out there I'm sure, so I simply created mine based off of ingredients I love and would want in my own soup.
+There are a ton of black-eyed pea soup recipes out there I'm sure, so I simply created mine based off of ingredients I love and would want in my own soup.
 I personally think a balance of sweetness goes incredibly perfect with a slightly spicy soup.
 One of my very first recipes I wrote for blogging, and one of my favorite soups, is my 1 Pot Sweet Potato Lentil Soup.
 I immediately remembered that one and how incredible the flavors were, so I decided to use that one for inspiration.
-You know, a wonderful smoky black-eyed pea soup, with chunky sweet potatoes throughout.
-I also added a good amount of salsa, for extra depth of flavor, spiciness and an acidic touch.
-Of course, A good dose of garlic too.
-Oh boy.
-YUM.

-This vegan Smoky Sweet Potato Black-Eyed Pea Soup is not only incredibly healthy and good for you, it is also oil-free, low-fat and all made in 1 pot!
+This vegan Smoky Sweet Potato Black-Eyed Pea Soup is not only incredibly healthy and good for you, it is also oil-free, low-fat and 1 pot!
 It's, of course, just 8 ingredients (+ salt & pepper & water).
 You do need to soak the beans the night before, this produces the best texture and flavor.
 Sometimes canned beans just don't cut it.
-I also wanted to make a giant pot of it because, well, leftovers rule.

-The only other thing that makes this soup completely perfect, is serving it alongside my Magic Skillet Cornbread.
+Serve this soup alongside my Magic Skillet Cornbread.
 But to make things a bit quicker and easier, I made them as muffins.
 Easier to dip into each bowl.
-This whole meal is so incredibly filling and delicious, you will be excited just to get to lunch the next day.

 Let me know below what you think of this vegan, gluten-free Smoky Sweet Potato Black-Eyed Pea Soup by leaving feedback and doing the star rating please!!
 It means the world to me.
 Thank you and Happy New Year!